John-Kostick/vzome-sharing/_posts/2022-09-29-Enneacon-Stellation-4-13-55-48.md

 description:
   This study shows stellations combining both types of planes.

-  This is a continuation of [Enneacontahedron Stellations Part 1](https://john-kostick.github.io/vzome-sharing/2022/09/24/Enneacontahedron-Stellations-10-11-48.html)
+  This is a continuation of[Enneacontahedron Stellations Part 1](https://john-kostick.github.io/vzome-sharing/2022/09/24/Enneacontahedron-Stellations-10-11-48.html)
 ---

 {% comment %}